Why Do We Scroll Endlessly on Their Phone When We Are Anxious?

-The Short AnswerWhen anxiety spikes, the brain seeks quick relief, and endless phone scrolling offers an easy, low‑effort distraction that temporarily quiets uneasy thoughts.
-This habit reinforces a cycle where avoidance replaces problem‑solving, making the urge to scroll stronger each time anxiety returns.
+The Short AnswerWhen anxiety strikes, the brain seeks immediate relief, and endless phone scrolling offers an easy, low-effort distraction that temporarily quiets uneasy thoughts.
+This behavior activates the brain's reward system, reinforcing a cycle where avoidance replaces problem-solving, making the urge to scroll stronger each time anxiety returns.

 Why It Matters